 What makes a vibrating foam roller more effective than a regular foam roller is that the vibration helps release lubricating fluid in the fascia .

-Foam rolling already provides you the benefits of myofascial release, which helps release this fluid, too.
+Foam rolling already provides you with the benefits of self-myofascial release, which helps release this fluid, too.

 Through the dual action of these two therapies, you get greater results, faster.